 populism (Trump, Bolsonaro, Orbán, Brexit, etc.) with its tendency to disconnect from common institutions.
 These reactionary ideologies erect frontiers to keep the ‘other’ out, manipulate the public sphere, turn the mainstream media into machines of misinformation and propaganda, strengthen state repression and surveillance in an orgy of ‘law and order’ measures.
 These developments lead to the shrinking of democracy.

 Τhis type of negativity functions as the cement of anti-left ideology.
 It appears internationally in campaigns against left populism and in Greece in the anti-SYRIZA front.
 It is obvious that extreme violence is unleashed by the state against all forms of resistance leading to the increase in police powers and repressive laws in anticipation of a rise in resistance and uprisings triggered by the latest round of multiple crises.

-Please find the eDossier on the right/below (mobile version) in 'Documents' (English, PDF).
+Please find the eDossier on the left/below (mobile version) in ‘Documents’ (English, PDF).

 On negativity, by Jean-Luc Nancy